TheDigitalCatOnline/blog_source/pelican/content/99-scala-problems-04-length.markdown

 }
 ```

-No special things to high light here.
+No special things to highlight here.
 The `length()` method works with empty lists too, returning 0, so everything should be fine.
 As already shown in [problem 01](/blog/2015/04/07/99-scala-problems-01-find-last-element/) the function may be also reduced to one single line

 ``` scala
 def length[A](l:List[A]):Int = l.length